Bluestone retaining wall and steps planted with vibrant perennials

 You Can’t Get There From Here.
-Grade changes in a landscape require steps to transition from one level to another, to prevent erosion, and for safety.
-Whether quarried natural stone, concrete (block or pavers), or brick, they should be solid and useful.
-The most common material for landscape steps is natural stone.
+Grade changes in a landscape require steps and retaining walls to transition from one level to another, prevent erosion, and ensure safety.
+Whether quarried natural stone, brick, or concrete, they should be solid and useful.
+Natural stone is the most common material for landscape steps.

-Design and build steps with safety in mind
+Design and build outdoor steps with safety in mind.

-Correct sizing is important.
-The common formula for landscape step construction is a 6-inch riser and a 12-inch tread.
+Correct sizing is essential.
+The standard formula for landscape step construction is a 6-inch riser and a 12-inch tread.
 However, riser heights from 4 to 7 inches can be used.
-The relationship between riser and tread should remain constant throughout the entire flight of steps/stairs.
-Wide steps are perceived as more welcoming and allow side-by-side climbing.
-Plus, wider steps also allow for container gardens or a private spot to sit.
+The relationship between the riser and the tread should remain constant throughout the entire flight of steps.
+Wider steps are perceived as more welcoming and allow side-by-side climbing.
+They also allow for container gardens or a private spot to sit.

 Limestone staircase with large-format treads

-An elegant limestone staircase with large-format treads leads to a luxurious outdoor living room.
+Elegant limestone steps with large-format treads lead to an award-winning outdoor living room.

 split asymmetrical staircase leads to a saltwater backyard pool